ngthanhbinh85/Populating-the-NSTableView-MacOS-Objective-C/README.md

 @end

-myData point to the array of Student objects.
+myData points to the array of Student objects.

 Then, the ViewController will be the data source: